Cable Chop

 Form Cues

-• Rotate hips and chest.
+• Rotate from hips

 Breathing